Everything You Need to Start a YouTube Channel And The Tools to Monetize it Effectively

 These are the tools every video content creator will need for YouTube.

 A lot of people like iMovie.
 It is free after all and has all you need to create YouTube videos.
-If you prefer Apple's user interface, you have my permission to use it—kidding.
+If you have an Apple computer, you have my permission to use it—kidding.

 This is a tool that I highly recommend you install as you start on YouTube.
 You just need to create a free account and install the Chrome extension.
 It will add a ton of useful features to your channel like finding related tags, keyword research, competitor and channel analysis, and more.
 It's worth installing even if it's just for the free features.